yixia/Vitamio-iOS/Doc/Vitamio_SDK_for_iOS_User_Manual.md

 ************** Vitamio SDK for iOS User Manual **************

-* Version:				1.1.0
+* Version:				1.1.5
 * Release date:			2013-08-05

 # Description

-**Vitamio SDK for iOS** is a ObjC library for develop multimedia player on iOS platform.
+**Vitamio SDK for iOS** is a Objective-C library for develop multimedia player on iOS platform.
 It is powered by [Yixia Ltd][d1].
 It provide simple, high and convenient API for all iOS developer.